TonyHC/Project-Management-Tool/README.md

 - Warning alert message appears for the following situations:
   - No projects exist
   - No project tasks associated with a project
-  - Attempting to access a project that doesn't exist
+  - Attempting to access a project that does not exist

 - An error alert message appears if a user attempts to access a project belonging to another user

-## How to login to the web application

-- Either use an existing account or create a new account through the registration page

-- A dummy account for testing with projects and project tasks already created:
-  - `Username: user@gmail.com`
-  - `Password: password`

 ## REST APIs
 ```